 The coming of ultra-HD resolution such as 4K and now 8K fuelled the need for bright, better and more vibrant colour schemes.
 Web development in Dubai and all over the world has prompted designers to take a bold approach and break through the norm of web-safe colours through super-saturation and combination of vibrant shades!
 Headers aren’t anymore horizontal but reimagined with sharp, bold angles and slits.

 No doubt, an image’s worth a thousand words where a moving one’s more than that hence particle background grips user/viewer attention letting brands create a powerful impression in just mere seconds.
-Motion graphics such as these are now a common part of social media and catchy landing pages.
+Motion graphics such as these are now a common part of social media and catchy landing page for conversion.

 Mobile internet and browsing now overrule desktop as almost everyone now uses their smart devices on the go to shop, work and perform different tasks.
 Mobile design has now matured significantly in terms of crisp, clear and near perfect UX with micro-interactions.
 A sub-menu and even further categories appear sharp and precise as the technology scales up even further.